benkulcsar/reddit-metrics/README.md

 # Reddit Metrics

-## About the Project

-### Objective

-Create an ETL pipeline for a simple dashboard showing metrics of selected subreddits over time:
+## What's this?

+This repository is dedicated to one of my hobby projects, which focuses on visualising upvote ratios and other metrics for selected subreddits.

 **[Link to the dashboard](https://datastudio.google.com/reporting/865759fa-0b1a-4bee-8b67-89cb2ed0d2f0 "Looker Studio")**

 !["Dashboard"](images/dash.png?v=4&s=200 "Dashboard")

-### Roadmap

-* [x] AWS infra
-* [x] Extract (lambda)
-* [X] Transform (lambda)
-* [X] Load (lambda)
-* [X] Dashboard (looker studio)
-* [X] Improvements from the "must have" backlog
-* [ ] Improvements from the "nice to have" backlog (see below)
+## How was it built?

 ### Tools

+The project was developed using the following tools:

 - Python 3.9
 - Docker, Make and Terraform
-- AWS: S3, Lambda, EventBridge and ECR (with Terraform)
+- AWS: S3, Lambda, EventBridge and ECR (managed by Terraform)
-- GCP: GCS, BigQuery and Looker Studio
+- GCP: GCS, BigQuery, and Looker Studio

 ### High Level Architecture

 !["Architecture"](images/architecture.png?v=4&s=200 "Architecture")

-Lambda functions are deployed using docker images.
+The project utilises Lambda functions deployed as Docker images.

-SNS is used for email alerting.
-A separate lambda function is subscribed to CloudWatch logs and forwards the ones containing errors to SNS.
+Additionally, SNS is used for email alerting.
+A separate Lambda function subscribes to CloudWatch logs and forwards any error-containing logs to SNS.

-## Deploy and Run
+## How to deploy and run this?

+The following instructions are provided for future reference when fixing or modifying the project.
 ### Environment Variables

-The project requires the following environment variables to be set:
+Ensure that the following environment variables are set before running the project:

 - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (except if running in AWS)
 - `AWS_ACC_NO` and `AWS_REGION` (for ECR)